-Things get a bit heated between you and your significant other?
-It could be the first argument, over something petty or the same one you’ve heard time and time again.
+Have things gotten a bit heated between you and your significant other?
+It could be the first argument, over something petty, or the same one you’ve heard time and time again.
 You are two different people with differing opinions so that’s quite understandable.
 Whether it’s a big or small fight conflict is just sometimes unavoidable and a part of any relationship.
-In the heat of the moment you may feel angry, triggered, overwhelmed and too anxious to be around one another.
+In the heat of the moment you may feel angry, triggered, overwhelmed, and too anxious to be around one another.
 Instead of giving each other the cold shoulder or escalating the situation here are a few tips on how to cool down after an argument with a loved one.

 Just Breathe it Out

 After an argument, it’s not just your mood that changes but your body gets affected too.
 Your heart rate increases, blood pressure goes up and the hormone from the pituitary gland cortisol is released so you are inclined to feel more stress.
 Basically, your body goes into a defense mechanism of fight or flight mode so it’s best to take a few deep breaths, count to ten, and chill out.

 Go outside and get some air.
 Get close to nature, it can help alleviate stress and center your mind and body from the tension.
 Try a natural green space like the forest to calm that frazzled mind.

 Music is Good Therapy

 When you’re feeling particularly fired up music is a great go-to.
 Belt your heart out to a song that conveys how you feel.
 Crank on the tearjerkers or listen to something uplifting or soothing.
 Music is great therapy for when you’re feeling down in the dumps.

 Write or Journal it Out

 Emotions are running high and perhaps it’s too soon to have a chat with one another.
 Writing is a healthy way of gathering your thoughts, writing about how you feel, and reflecting on the situation.
 It’s a great way of processing how you feel.